home-assistant/home-assistant.io/source/_posts/2019-09-25-new-hassio-build-system.markdown

 categories: Technology
 ---

 Since docker 17.05 it support native a dynamic build envorment.
 That allow to write standard Dockerfiles that run out of the box.
-There we replace our own Template like Dockerfiles.
+That will be replace our own Template Dockerfiles system now.

+With hass.io 0.64 and our Hardware image 1.1 we support only the new system for build on device feature.
+We update also our build-scripts and replace that with a [builder docker engine][builder].

 FIXME